klausss30/RefurbRadar-frontend/README.md

 The app caches:

-- Feed XML for short-lived request reuse
+- Raw feed responses for short-lived request reuse
 - Parsed product lists for 30 minutes
 - Selected country preference
 - Image load state to reduce duplicate image work

 ## Troubleshooting

-### `Server proxy is not configured`
+### `Server API is not configured`

-Create `.env` from `.env.example` and set `VITE_API_BASE_URL` to your backend proxy.
+Create `.env` from `.env.example` and set `VITE_API_BASE_URL` to your backend API.

 ### Products do not load

-Confirm the backend proxy is running and that `GET /api/feeds/:countryCode` returns XML, not HTML or JSON.
+Confirm the backend API is running and that `GET /api/feeds/:countryCode` returns the raw feed payload expected by the frontend parser.

-If users in a restricted network region cannot load products, deploy the backend proxy in a region that can reach `refurb-tracker.com` and is reachable by your target users.
-The frontend intentionally avoids public CORS proxy services.

 ### Country detection always uses New Zealand